• Skip to content

 441 Trust Company Ltd

 Adrian Phillips started his career at Simmons & Simmons in the corporate department where he concentrated on mergers and acquisitions, joint ventures and insolvency.
-In 1995, he joined Visa in London becoming General Counsel and a member of the excom of Visa CEMEA in 1996.
+In 1995, he joined Visa in London becoming General Counsel and a member of the ExCom of Visa CEMEA in 1996.
 He subsequently became Head of Risk and Legal Affairs in 2000.
 In 2006/7 he, together with his team, was responsible for the merger and IPO of Visa Inc on the New York Stock Exchange.

-Adrian moved to San Francisco in 2007, where he became Deputy Chief Risk Officer and was a member of the excom of Visa Inc. In 2010, Adrian joined Amadeus as Head of Legal IT and Privacy based in Madrid and subsequently Nice.
-He left Amadeus in the summer of 2014, and was involved in a number of activities including setting up a compliance SaaS company and acting as a special counsel for Jones Day.
+Adrian moved to San Francisco in 2007, where he became Deputy Chief Risk Officer and was a member of the ExCom of Visa Inc. In 2010, Adrian joined Amadeus as Head of Legal IT and Privacy based in Madrid and subsequently Nice.
+He left Amadeus in the summer of 2014, and was involved in several activities including setting up a compliance SaaS company and acting as a special counsel for Jones Day.
 He is today GC for 441 Trust Company Ltd, a company representing the interests of many banks in Europe in relation to their sale of Visa Europe to Visa Inc. for $20 billion dollars.

 Adrian Phillips